GSA/digitalgov.gov/content/news/2020/02/2020-02-26-call-for-government-ux-summit.md

 _See the [presentations from the 2019 Government UX Summit]({{< ref "2019-05-15-2019-government-ux-summit.md" >}})_

-## What we're looking for

 We're looking for presentations in the following formats:

  - 10-minute presentations, where speakers can present short discussions or brief highlights
  - 45-minute presentations, where speakers can discuss case studies or share lessons learned with a project or method
  - 90-minute sessions, where speakers can provide more in-depth training on a UX method

+## Call for Presenters

- Only government employees (at all levels of U.S. government) and contractors with U.S. government email addresses (with their agency’s approval) are all eligible to present.
+With their agency’s approval, only U.S. government employees (federal, state, tribal, and local) and contractors **with U.S. government email addresses** are all eligible to present.
 This is to ensure that the event supports government UX work.
-Speakers from outside DC can present remotely.
+Speakers from outside Washington, DC can present remotely.

 {{< highlight >}}**Submissions are due by close of business on Friday, March 6**.{{< /highlight >}}